Edmonton tornado: Tornado summary

-The storm passed east of Leduc, where the first tornado was reported by a weather spotter at 2:59 pm.
+The storm passed east of Leduc, where the first tornado was reported by a weather spotter, Tom Taylor, at 2:58 pm.
 The tornado was on the ground briefly before dissipating.
 Shortly after 3:00 pm, the tornado again touched down in the Beaumont area, tossing granaries and farm equipment as it grew in size and strength.

 At 3:04 pm, a tornado warning was issued for the city.
 The tornado moved into the southeast portion of the city as a multiple-vortex tornado, and tracked north along the eastern portions of Mill Woods, causing F2 to F3 damage.
 The tornado continued northward crossing the Sherwood Park Freeway and eventually hitting the Refinery Row area at F4 intensity.
 The tornado tossed several large oil tanks, levelled several industrial buildings, and several trailers were picked up and scattered at Laidlaw and Byers Transport.
 Grass scouring and windrowing of debris occurred, and damage in that area may have been borderline F5, but was never officially ranked as such.